 Sometimes after staining wood, you don’t get the color shade you wanted.
 So, how to darken stained wood?

+More wood stain coats do darken wood surfaces.
 Wood stain is made of dye or pigments, solvent (water or oil), and binders.
-So, the more coats you add, the more paint pigments will be on the surface, creating a deeper appearance than the previous coating.
+The more coats you add, the more pigments (or dye) will be on the surface, creating a deeper appearance than the previous coating.

-When you apply the first coat, the finish will have a lighter shade.
-After that, the more coating you add, the darker the finish will be.
-However, applying more than 3 coats is not recommended as the finish can turn sticky and may not dry properly.
+The first coat will create a lighter shade finish, the more coats you add after that, the darker the finish will be.
+But, it’s not recommended to apply more than 3 coats of wood stain as the finish will turn sticky and may not dry properly.

-Also, the finish may turn yellow if you apply too many coats of oil-based wood stain.
+The finish can turn yellow, too, if you apply too many coats of oil-based wood stain.
 That’s because there will be too many oily deposits on the surface, causing a yellow tint.

 How To Darken Stained Wood?

-If the existing coat isn’t dark enough, apply more coats (max.
-3) to darken the finish.
-To get better results, use the same wood stain type but a darker shade.
+Apply more wood stain coats (max.
+3) to darken the finish color shade.
+Use the same wood stain type (oil or water-based) with a darker color shade.

 - Very fine sandpaper